 So what can you do in case you think your pipes could be frozen?
 Climate Control Service Experts is here to with a few tips.

 How to Identify a Frozen Water Pipe

-There are several signs that can tip you off to a frozen pipe.
-If you see a water line covered in frost or any lumps within the pipe, that is a pretty sure indication that your water pipe is frozen.
-While it may seem obvious to know if your water lines are frozen, just know that not all plumbing pipes are in sight.
-If you turn on the sink and the water isn’t coming out, or not flowing properly, or your toilets won’t refill after a flush, that’s also a sign that your pipes could be frozen.
+If you see a water pipe coated in frost or any bulges within the pipe, that it’s a pretty clear indicator that your water pipe is frozen.
+While it may seem pretty easy to know if your water lines are frozen, remember not all plumbing pipes are visible.
+If you turn on the sink and the water isn’t flowing, or not flowing properly, or your toilets aren’t filling back up after your flush, that’s also a sign that your pipes might be frozen.

-If the pipe has actually burst, begin soaking up the water with a mop, rags or sponges to clean up as much as you can before it causes damage.
-If the damage is critical, go ahead and contact your insurance agent – some homeowners insurance policies cover burst pipes that lead to water damage.
+Remember, first things first – power off your home’s water supply.
+Then, call an expert plumber immediately.
+As you wait on the plumber to arrive, start mopping up the water with a mop, cloths, sponges – whatever you have – to clean up as much water as you possibly can before it causes damage.
+If the damage is serious, go ahead and reach out to your insurance agent – most homeowners insurance covers burst pipes that end up with water damage.

 Don’t wait until an emergency occurs to find out how to power off your water supply.
 Take a few minutes now to learn right where your water supply valve is located and exactly how to shut off the water to your home.
 A little preparation now will save you crucial time during a plumbing emergency.